EDMdesigner/EDMdesigner-API-Doc/README.md

 ####Response
 An object containing your custom data
   - customData {Object} The custom informations you saved for yourself

 Or it can be an error object:
   - err Description of the error {String} or an error code {Number}.
+___

+### Custom Strings
+The custom strings are an option to provide predefined texts to your users what they can insert while editing text contents.
+You can add custom strings to
+- all of your users
+- to specified users
+- or to users of a specified group.

+The custom strings can be added by bunch of custom string items.
+Each bunch contains a title what will be displayed as the label of the drop-down list in the text editor, and an id, what provides the identification.
+The id can not contain any special characters, the title is a string or a language object.
+In case of language object it what must contain 'en' property.
+Within an item the label property has the same rules.

+A valid custom string object looks like this:

+ 	var customStringsObject = {
+		id: 'validId',
+		title: {
+			'en': 'EDM beer'
+		},
+		items: [
+                                  {
+                                        replacer: '##Svijany##',
+                                        label: 'good beer 1'
+                                  },
+                                  {
+                                        replacer: '##Poutník##',
+                                        label: {
+                                                       en: 'good beer 2'
+                                                   }
+                                  }
+		]
+	};
+___

+### Add Custom Data to yourself
+You can save any kind of custom information to your apiClientInstance database entry

+####Type
+  + POST

+####Route
+  + //api.edmdesigner.com/json/general/saveCustomData

+#### Parameters (you should post):
+  * customData {Object} The custom informations you want to save

+####Response
+Http status code 200

+Or it can be an error object:
+  - err Description of the error {String} or an error code {Number}.